Pro Tip: Use Ghostreader on this doc đ»

 Right now, you can think of Reader as another reading app that integrates with Readwse (albeit seamlessly).
 Every highlight you make in Reader instantly syncs with Readwise and then from Readwise to your note-taking apps.
 This integration, however, does not go the opposite direction.
 In other words, you won't find your Kindle highlights inside of Reader.
 Over time, we intend to create a unified experience within Reader.

-How do I find out about the Reader public API?
+How do I learn about the Reader public API?

 You can find the Reader public API documentation at readwise.io/reader_api.
 If you have a use case or endpoint you'd like us to support, please don't hesitate to reach out!